hasan1970/CS50AI/Minesweeper/README.md

 This program also explores representing information and drawing inferences from it.
-Futhermore, there is also a visual side
+Futhermore, runner.py uses PyGame to help visualize it.